 No recipe required.
 Just plop a gingersnap cookie (which is only 1 SP) into a cupcake liner, top with cheesecake batter, and bake.
 The cheesecake batter will soak into the crust and soften it, while the liner helps it keep its shape, so you get a soft, flavorful gingersnap crust without any added butter/sugar.

 Looking for some more desserts that won’t leave you feeling blah?
-Check out some of my other recipes:
+If you like these pumpkin cheesecakes, check out some of my other recipes:

 - Pumpkin Fluff Dip